National Heritage Life Insurance Company: Fraud scheme

 Lifeco did not know that Tri-Atlantic Holdings did not have $4 million.
 Instead, they issued a check and covered it with a series of transactions similar to a check-kiting scheme.
 These series of transactions reduced National Life's assets by $3 million.
 A lawyer named Michael Blutrich then became involved in the scheme.
 Blutrich was an owner of the strip club Scores in Manhattan, which was then controlled by the Gambino Mafia family.
 Blutrich was outside counsel for National Heritage, and later became a government witness who admitted to his role in the fraud.

 Sholam Weiss became acquainted with Blutrich and his partner Lyle K. Pfeffer, and became involved in the fraud in 1992.
 After taking control in 1993, Weiss and others bought worthless stocks and mortgages in a series of deals that drained the insurer of hundreds of millions of dollars.
 Much of the money vanished., and millions went into accounts controlled by Weiss.
 The heavy involvement of attorneys, who comprised one-quarter of the persons eventually convicted, helped the conspirators keep the fraud secret.

 National Life had about 35,000 customers, of whom about 10,500 lived in Florida.
 Many lost their life savings as a result of the fraud, though various guaranty funds repaid policy and annuity holders about $420 million.
 Nearly all the policies were acquired by the Metropolitan Life Insurance Co.
-Though the policyholders were largely able to recoup their funds, the delay caused hardship for some as a result of the delay involved.
+Though the policyholders were largely able to recoup their funds, the delay caused hardship for some.